Analysis: Father and sons arrested after reacting to robbery - Lifestyle

 Walter, Brian and Ernesto – as well as anyone with even the slightest sense of justice – would never have imagined that preventing a robbery inside their own home would end up with the thieves on the loose and the victims in jail.

-The trio made up of father and children lives in San Lorenzo, province of Santa Fe (Argentina), and was surprised by two thieves who broke into their home to commit a robbery.
+The trio made up of father and sons lives in San Lorenzo, in the province of Santa Fe (Argentina), and was surprised by two thieves who broke into their home to commit a robbery.
 The three managed to surrender the bandits and kept them at home until they were handed over to the police.

 But it was after they left the police station that an even bigger surprise happened: the three had to return, but now not as victims, but as criminals.
 It so happens that the thieves denounced the trio for assault, false imprisonment and “mistreatment”.

-As a result, parents and children were detained on February 23 and, after two requests to extend preventive detention – one for 15 days and the other for another 30 – they remain incarcerated.
-Meanwhile, the bandits answer for the attempted robbery in freedom.
+As a result, the father and sons were detained on February 23 and, after two requests to extend their preventive detention – one for 15 days and the other for another 30 days –, they remain incarcerated.
+Meanwhile, the bandits are free for the attempted robbery.

-Public defender Leandro Demichelli filed a habeas corpus request claiming self-defense, however, it was denied.
+Public defender Leandro Demichelli filed a request for habeas corpus alleging self-defense, but he was denied.

-Both the father and the children do not have a criminal record, while thieves Nicolás Tofanelli and Alexis Obregón have convictions for robbery and attempted murder.
+Both the father and the children have no criminal records.
+The thieves Nicolás Tofanelli and Alexis Obregón, on the other hand, have convictions for robbery and attempted murder.

 According to Walter’s ex-wife and mother of the two boys, they are “being treated like delinquents”.
 She also stated that the judge claims they could not have taken “justice into their own hands”.